ivan-guerra/programmador.com/content/posts/digital-image-steganography.md

 ```

 Not too much to harp on here.
 This is the inverse of the `Merge()` function.
 The
-key is that we know how many bits formed the secret during merging so that we
+key is that you know how many bits formed the secret during merging.
+Now you can
-can pop the proper bits from the LSBs of the merged image to the MSBs of the
+pop the proper bits from the LSBs of the merged image to the MSBs of the output
-output image.
+image.

 Below is the original secret image on the left and the unmerged image on the
 right.
-Notice how some quality is lost in the unmerged image.
-This happens
+Notice the loss in quality in the unmerged image.
+This happens because
-because we lost the 4 LSBs of each pixels' color channels when performing the
+you lost the 4 LSBs of each pixels' color channels when performing the merge
-merge operation.
+operation.

 <div class="row" style="display:flex">
   <div class="column">